Starmer pledges to ‘reform housing’ in address to CIH

 “I want a country where every person has a safe and secure place that they can call home, not just grinding day in and day out to pay the rent every month.”

-Building 1.5m over five years means housebuilding would hit 300,000 homes a year on average.
+Building 1.5 million over five years means housebuilding would hit 300,000 homes a year on average.
 Housing Today’s A Fair Deal for Housing campaign has been calling for the current Conservative-led government to recommit to its 300,000 homes a year pledge with a plan of action to get there.

 Earlier at the same event Jill Murray, president of the CIH, argued that housing associations have unintentionally become the “fourth emergency service”